Ralph Nader 2004 presidential campaign: Populist Party

 In states where ballot access is more readily available by forming a new political party than by filing as an independent candidate, the Ralph Nader campaign chose to create the Populist Party.
 Nader appeared on the 2004 general election ballot under the designation "A Better Life" in the State of Minnesota and "The Better Life" in the State of Louisiana.

 This Populist Party had no connection either to the much earlier American political party of that name or to the late-twentieth century Populist Party, which ran candidates such as David Duke and Bo Gritz and was widely regarded as a racist, white supremacist organization.

 The Nader campaign expected that the new Populist Party organization would exist only for the limited purpose of achieving ballot access for Ralph Nader in 2004.
 However, an effort was made by the Populist Party of Maryland to field candidates for governor, other statewide seats, and at the local level for the State Assembly, county, and municipal positions in the 2005 and 2006 elections.

+Reform Party

+On May 11, 2004, the Reform Party endorsed Nader over a teleconference for presidential nominations.
+Nader defeated five other candidates, including industrialist and future nominee Ted Weill.
+The nomination gave him ballot access in seven additional states: Colorado, Florida, Kansas, Michigan, Mississippi, Montana, and South Carolina.